 Verse 25: "but standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene."

 By His cross was His mother, an unnamed aunt, (His mother's sister), Mary the wife of

 Clopas, (believed to be a brother to Joseph), and Mary Magdalene, who became a loyal Follower of

 Jesus after He had cast many demons from her.

 Verses 26-27: "When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, "Woman, behold, your son!"
 27Then he said to the disciple, "Behold, your mother!"
 And from that hour the disciple took her to his own home."

 Gospel.
-John never refers to himself directly, always in the third person. crucifixion
+John never refers to himself directly, only in the third

 For a disciple to be asked to care for his teacher's family was a great honor.
-It is thought that Mary would be in her mid to late forties, probably a widow, and living in a society where women earned very little money.
+Mary was possibly in her mid to late forties, a widow, living in a society where women earned very little money.

 This concludes our study of, "The Crucifixion of Jesus,"